-- Ensure that minutes of the hearings are taken on every occasion. - Explain the remit of the panel to the complainant. - Ensure that all issues are addressed and that outcomes are reached based on facts and evidence. - Help to put at ease and console individuals involved who are not used to speaking at such hearings, particularly any pupils involved.
-This may include giving prior permission for the complainant to bring along a friend (as support) or an interpreter if requested.
+- Ensure that minutes of the hearings are taken on every occasion. - Explain the remit of the panel to the complainant. - Ensure that all matters raised by the complainant are referenced and addressed and that outcomes are reached based on facts and evidence.
+Where a matter is outside of the scope of the panel hearing to investigate that it is identified as such by the Chair.

-- Conduct the hearing in a manner that ensures everyone is treated with respect and courtesy. - Ensure that the room's layout and setting is non-adversarial, yet still sets the appropriate tone. - Confirm that no member of the panel has previously been involved in the earlier stages of the procedure or has an external interest in the outcome of the proceedings. - Give both the complainant and the Trust the opportunity to state their case and seek clarity without undue interruption. - Provide copies of any written material or evidence to everyone in attendance of the meeting, ensuring that everyone has seen the necessary material. - Organise a short adjournment of the hearing if required. - Continuously liaise with the clerk to ensure the procedure runs smoothly. - Help to provide the support necessary where the complainant is a child.
+- Help to put at ease and console individuals involved who are not used to speaking at such hearings, particularly any pupils involved.
+This may include giving prior permission for the complainant to bring along a friend (as support) or an interpreter if requested. - Conduct the hearing in a manner that ensures everyone is treated with respect and courtesy. - Ensure that the room's layout and setting is non-adversarial, yet still sets the appropriate tone. - Confirm that no member of the panel has previously been involved in the earlier stages of the procedure or has an external interest in the outcome of the proceedings. - Give both the complainant and the academy / Trust the opportunity to state their case and seek clarity without undue interruption. - Provide copies of any written material or evidence to everyone in attendance of the meeting, ensuring that everyone has seen the necessary material. - Organise a short adjournment of the hearing if required. - Continuously liaise with the clerk to ensure the procedure runs smoothly. - Help to provide the support necessary where the complainant is a child.